-- 1. the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - a) giving a true and fair view of the consolidated entity's financial position as at 30 June 2018 and of its performance for the year ended on that date; and - b) complying with Accounting Standards; and - c) complying with International Financial Reporting Standards as disclosed in Note 1 - 2. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - 3. the audited remuneration disclosures set out in pages 13 to 25 of the Directors Report comply with Section 300A of the Corporations Act 2001..
+- 1. the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - a) giving a true and fair view of the consolidated entity's financial position as at 30 June 2019 and of their performance for the year ended on that date; and - b) complying with Accounting Standards; and - c) complying with International financial Reporting Standards as disclosed in Note 1 - 2. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - 3. the audited remuneration disclosures set out in pages 30 to 42 of the Directors Report comply with Section 300A of the Corporations Act 2001.